MetaMask/snaps/docs/internals/platform/snaps-registry.md

 the MetaMask infrastructure.
 The registry file can be found in a separate
 repository: [Snaps Registry].
 The hosted version consists of two files:

 - `registry.json`: The main registry file.
-This file contains a list of snaps that are allowed to be installed, or blocked from being installed.
+This file contains a list of Snaps that are allowed to be installed, or blocked from being installed.
 - `signature.json`: The signature file.
 This file contains the signature of the registry file, signed when the registry is updated.
 This allows us to